-If you are a member of Section C and left service between 1 April 1986 and 31 August 1993, you'll also receive a temporary supplementary pension from age 60 up to your State Pension age.
+If you are a member of Section C and left service between 1 April 1986 and 31 August 1993, you may receive a temporary supplementary pension up to your State Pension age.
 If you take your BTPS pension before State Pension age, it will top up your income until you can start taking your State Pension.
 The Temporary Supplementary Pension rises each year in line with inflation (subject to a cap).
 Once you reach State Pension age, the payments stop and your BTPS pension will reduce accordingly - whether or not you start claiming your State Pension.
-Your Pension Quote will give you an estimate.
+Your Pension Quote will include an estimate of your temporary supplementary pension if you are entitled to one.